ipa320/RosTooling.github.io/docu/Example_PubSub.rst

 .. image:: images/pubsub_tutorial2.gif
    :alt: Create new file

-Following the format of the `Ros model <RosModelDescription.md>`_, we can now create a new ROS package that contains a node with a publisher.
+Following the format of the `Ros model <RosModelDescription.rst>`_, we can now create a new ROS package that contains a node with a publisher.

 The first line of the model must contain the name of the package.
 As part of the model's grammar, a colon `:` will close the name definition line: